 Journal Entry, Friday, November 16, 2018

+“Brave hearted one,

-Brave hearted one, Yyou go to do this assignment out of love.
+You go to do this assignment out of love.
 Daughter, it’s all about love.
 My burning fiery love will come in and nothing can stand against it.
 You would not make a big deal about this yourself.
 And yes, I will use Paul to keep you humble, but that is out of love as well.
 Be grateful for your husband.
 Daughter, I did not pick you for this because you are able or because of your ability at all.
 I picked you because you are willing, because you have said yes to Me in the hardest situations, chosen to forgive the worst sins against you, but most of all because I simply love and adore you!

 You have no idea what a big deal this is, but I am even hiding most of that from you now.
 One day you will fully understand, and I will make a big deal out of it, but for now just know My hand is on you, nothing can harm you or your family today, and in the future, because I am completely covering you.

-I don’t send Dr. Woodburn to cover you, but as an escort to give you access.
+I do not send Dr. Woodburn to cover you, but as an escort to give you access.
 I also wanted her to have a part because I have seen her heart.
 It is pure before Me.
 She loves very well and has been faithful to Me for a long, long time.
 She is like Anna to Me, and I will let her taste and see promises fulfilled that she has longed for.
 This is a small part of that.

-Oh, My love, don’t listen to the lies.
+Oh, My love, do not listen to the lies.
 Keep your eyes on Me and listen to the truth.
 For I am far, far greater than your enemies.
 They are trembling before you.
 They are running in terror from the Me in you for they have lost, and they know it.

-Love, Papa
+Love, Papa”

 Scripture Verses for the Assignment at Claflin –